 - Articles must be submitted as a Word document – either .doc or .docx file extensions.
 If the editors cannot open your article, it will not be read or considered for publication.

 Thank you for your interest in Imprint!
-If you would like to be featured in our fall edition, please complete your submissions by April 6th.
+If you would like to be featured in our spring edition, please complete your submissions by March 18.
 We hope to see your article soon.